Perspective | Republicans’ criticism of Ketanji Brown Jackson is part of the reason Black women like me left the party

 Sen. Susan Collins of Maine told the New York Times: “The idea that race and gender should be the No. 1 and No. 2 criteria is not as it should be.”
 Collins went further in this interview and said, “On the other hand, there are many qualified Black women for this post and given that Democrats, regrettably, have had some success in trying to paint Republicans as anti-Black, it may make it more difficult to reject a Black jurist.”
 I find her comments unfortunate, not only because she is a woman, but because just last year she voted to support Jackson’s nomination to the D.C.
 Circuit.

-Let’s put this into context: Former president Donald Trump was the first Republican president since Nixon not to put a Black jurist on the U.S. Court of Appeals.
+Let’s put this into context: Donald Trump was the first Republican president since Nixon not to put a Black jurist on the U.S. Court of Appeals.
 Trump and his Republican Senate allies placed over 200 judges on the bench in four years, including three on the Supreme Court.
 These judges were overwhelmingly White, male and conservative.
 Nine of them were rated as “unqualified” by the American Bar Association.
 But that did not matter to Trump and McConnell, who was Senate majority leader at that time.
 They forged ahead, with then-Judiciary Chairman Lindsay Graham (S.C.) leading the way.

 Biden is getting his chance now, and he is using it to make a historic choice.
 It’s no different than former president Ronald Reagan’s pledge that the time had come for a female jurist to take her place in history.
 I remember being a freshman in high school in 1981, when Reagan named O’Connor to the Court.
 It was exciting.
 Now, here I am in my 50s, and I am ecstatic that Jackson is someone who looks like me, has similar life experiences to mine and, most of all, brings a different lens by which to process the complex issues that she will be presented with on the court.